*The contents in this post is based on my views and personal experience.

 Everyone has a perception of a place or a person.
 Like a piece of art.
 An artist has an idea of what their masterpiece conveys, but as it is being presented, people have their own interpretation on what the art piece represents.
 This does not mean that the artist has to modify their piece of art to what another person interprets it to be.
 Just like my son being autistic, when I mention the ‘A’ word, people have a perception of my son but that perception changes once they have met him.
 They then realize that he is more than just an autistic boy, he is very much his own person.

 One thing that I have worked hard on together with my son is mental health and wellbeing and for him to have his own identity.
-He gets upset when he makes mistakes with his writing and hits himself on the head.
+He sometimes gets upset when he makes mistakes with his writing.
 So, whenever I make a mistake, I point this out to him and say it is ok, I make mistakes too.
 I do not ever want him to feel that it is only him making mistakes.

 I have been told many times that I could not do or achieve what I wanted to.
 As a young child, my mum was told that I was being lazy when it came to schooling, only later to be diagnosed at university with dyslexic traits.
 The school teacher, at primary school, shouted at me for writing with my left hand and tried to force me to write with my right hand.